AliRezaJoodi/AliRezaJoodi/README.md

 [Instagram](https://instagram.com/Ali_Reza_Joodi)
 [FaceBook](https://www.facebook.com/AliRezaJoodi1984)
 [Twitter](https://twitter.com/AliRezaJoodi)
-, but it will be just informing, Maybe I can't spend more time to check your comment on the other social medi.
+, But they will be just informing and I can't spend more time to check your comment_sorry.
 Please, follow me on the GitHub and create an issue if you have a question.
 I think is better.

 Thanks